BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 significant event before service is restored ii. other failures should be dealt with fairly on a case-by-case basis.

+> **Implementation**
+A. The system
+B. All changes made to any game configuration, including Jackpots  are strictly logged and tracked
+C. Only admins with full game access permissions can set or alter jackpots

 ### RTS 10B

 **RTS requirement 10B**